capocasa/snab/README.md

 - Go into `app/CMakeLists.txt` and replace the project name `bang` with your technical app name `foobar`.
 You can change the nim source file name and nim source directory if you want to.
 - Go into `app/src/main/AndroidManifest.xml` and change the `lib_name` tag from `bang` to your technical project name `foobar`
 - Go into `app/src/main/res/values/strings.xml` and change the `app_name` value with our app name "Foo Bar".
 This is what users will see.
+- Go into `app/src/java` and change the org/example/snab directories to com/fuz.
+Rename Snab.java to `Foobar.java`.
+Replace org.example.snap with com.fuz and Snab with foobar in the java file. value with our app name "Foo Bar".
+This makes sure your technical app name is unique within the java code on the device and saves trouble.
 - Use some kind of android app icon generator, remove `app/src/main/res/midimap-*` directories and replace them with the output from the generator to have your own icon.

 Sorry this is so all over the place.
 You could conceivably automate this but I think that would be too confusing and you have to do it once per app so it's okay.
 But do you think Google might have a bit of a complexity problem as an organization?